Mergers and acquisitions: Failure

 Transactions that undergo a due diligence process are more likely to be successful.

 A considerable body of research suggests that many mergers fail due to human factors such as issues with trust between employees of the two organizations or trust between employees and their leaders.

 Any M&A transaction, no matter the size or structure, can have a significant impact on the acquiring company.
 Developing and implementing a robust due diligence process can lead to a much better assessment of the risks and potential benefits of a transaction, enable the renegotiation of pricing and other key terms, and smooth the way towards a more effective integration.

 M&A can hinder innovation by mismanagement or cultural differences between companies.
 They can also create bottlenecks when they disrupt the flow of innovation with too many company policies and procedures.
 Market dominant companies can also be their own demise when presented with an M&A opportunity.
-Complacency and lack of due diligence may cause the market dominant company to miss the value of a innovative product or service.
+Complacency and lack of due diligence may cause the market dominant company to miss the value of an innovative product or service.